Perspective | Biden’s plan for electric cars is already outdated

 The contemporary resurgence of battery swapping began in China, where it was used to support fleets of electric bicycles — a market that boomed in the 2000s.
 By 2015, the Taiwanese company Gogoro had applied the concept to a zippy fleet of electric scooters.
 As of 2018, the Indian mobility company Ola had clocked 4 million kilometers on swap-enabled electric rickshaws.
 More recently, a consortium of European micromobility companies agreed to battery swap standards for e-scooters.
 Europe’s largest scooter network, Voi, proclaimed that swapping means “scooters are available on streets longer and require no down time for charging, meaning smaller fleet sizes.”
 Not only does this translate into lower materials and manufacturing emissions, but shuttling around keyboard-sized batteries also produces far fewer emissions than shuttling around human-sized scooters.

 The transformational potential of battery swap is most evident in China, which is deploying automotive battery swapping infrastructure at breakneck speed and audacious scale.
-China sells about three times as many EVs as America does annually and has 16 times as many fast-charging stations, having already built 309,000 fast chargers (two thirds of the way to Biden’s EV charger goal).
+China sells about three times as many EVs as America does annually and has 16 times as many fast-charging stations, having already built 309,000 fast chargers (two-thirds of the way to Biden’s EV charger goal).
 Yet Chinese automakers have also publicly announced plans for swap stations capable of refueling well over 10 million cars per week, and they can already support about a million vehicles.
 The downside of China’s EV swap stations is that they still use big robots to swap big batteries, and these sport a big price tag — an issue that helped sink the now-defunct Israeli battery-swap company Better Place.
 Additionally, they generally work with only one brand of electric vehicle, because the batteries are not standardized across brands.

 But here in America, we are already rolling out the next generation of battery swapping infrastructure.
 It is smaller, cheaper and much more flexible.
 Uber drivers in the San Francisco Bay area are using battery-swap stations built by my company, Ample.
 We use swap stations that economize on cost and space.
 We do this by eliminating the massive battery pack found in modern EVs and replacing it with lots of smaller Lego-like batteries that can be easily stacked in various configurations.
 That means the system can work with virtually any electric car.
 Different approaches to battery swap technology are also being developed in Europe.